tristach/Cloud-Cover.2/README.md

-# Cloud-Cover: Azure Brute Automated Reporting Pipeline
+# Cloud-Cover.2: Automated Reporting Pipeline

 -Cloud-Cover is a prototype security automation solution built in Azure.
 -It identifies (for example) brute force login attempts, extracts the top attacking IPs, and generates reports for further analysis.